amirci/amirci.github.io/_posts/2024-09-04-example-modeling-errors-python.md

 ### Saving the info to the database

-The last function that we need to implement is to store the customer information in the database:
+The last function that we need to implement has to store the customer information in the database:

 ```python
 @either_try